asteroid-lang/asteroid/asteroid/adb/docs/guide.md

 ADB features a unique "explicit" mode which details much of the pattern matching and underlying mechanics of Asteroid allow developers to debug pattern matches.
 Explicit mode details many of the steps of pattern matching, function calling, statement execution, and return values.
-To learn more about explicit mode and its many features, see: [ADB in action](in_action.md)
+Explicit mode is very experimental and is under current research.
+As a result, explicit mode is currently incomplete.

 ## Usage
 ```